tebanski/Guardrail/README.md

-# Guardrail
+# LARGA (Guardrail)
-Guardrail vehicle IIoT project

-To use, flash all three files onto your M5STACK and restart.
+LARGA (Guardrail) Vehicle Sensor Platform

+To use, flash the following Micropython build on the M5STACK:

+["LoboRis MicroPython for ESP32"] (https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/tree/master/MicroPython_BUILD/firmware/esp32_all)

+NOTE: This build is not configured for OTA updates and the network stack isn't enabled by default.

 From REPL, do: